 Unfortunately, when vehicle manufacturers make major changes like this it's often the consumers that pay the price.
 The interesting thing about the Triton V-8 engine is they can log over 300,000 miles or more.
 An impressive accomplishment for any gas engine.

 The problem with the Ford V-8 engine becomes the downtime and repair costs all the way through the ownership cycle.
 Often people ask me if it’s worth replacing the timing chain on a Triton V-8 engine with more than 150,000 miles showing on the odometer.
 This must remain a judgment call on your part.

-These complete kits include the hydraulic tensioners, new design guides, valve cover gaskets, cam phaser VCT VVTi actuator timing sprocket, bolts and gaskets.
+These complete kits include the hydraulic tensioner, new design guides, valve cover gaskets, cam phaser VCT VVTi actuator timing sprocket, bolts and gaskets.
 They fit 2005-2010 Ford Expedition 5.4L (8th Vin Digit 5), 2005-2010 Ford F150 5.4L along with the popular 4.6L found in many popular models.
-Maybe you'll be one of the lucky ones that get 300,000 miles out of a V-8 Ford then it seems a good investment.
+Maybe you'll be one of the lucky ones that get 300,000 miles or more out of a V-8 Ford.
+If so, it seems a wise investment.